theRealRobG/hls-manifest-viewer/README.md

 * Provide a view for JSON links from the manifest (such as for [Content Steering][11], for the [X-ASSET-LIST][12] attribute in HLS Interstitials, [EXT-X-SESSION-DATA][13], etc.).

-So far only media playlist resolution (without handling variable substitution yet), fMP4 (including range requests based on `EXT-X-BYTERANGE`/`EXT-X-MAP:BYTERANGE`), and WebVTT views have been implemented.
+So far only media playlist resolution, fMP4 (including range requests based on `EXT-X-BYTERANGE` / `EXT-X-MAP:BYTERANGE`), and WebVTT views have been implemented.

 But ultimately, this tool is just meant to be helpful in making working with HLS easier as a player developer, and so there may be many other fun directions to go in.
 For example, an MSE player view